Telerehabilitation

 Guided Sessions

-2. Timer / rep counter — tracks sets, reps, and hold duration
+- Timer / rep counter — tracks sets, reps, and hold duration automatically

-3. Rest period — timed rest between sets
+- Rest period — timed rest between sets, auto-advances when complete

-4. Next exercise — moves to the next exercise in the session
+- Next exercise — moves to the next exercise in the session automatically

-5. Session complete — optional post-session questionnaire (pain level, difficulty, notes)
+- Session complete — post-session questionnaire (pain level, difficulty, notes)

 Flexible scheduling

-Plans specify a frequency (e.g., "3 sessions per week") but patients choose which days.
+Plans specify a frequency (e.g., "3 sessions per week") but patients choose when they do them.
 No rigid day-level scheduling — just "complete 3 sessions this week."
+If a patient wants to do two sessions in one day, they can — the system counts completions against the weekly target, not daily limits.
 The system tracks completed vs. expected and maintains a current streak.

 Clinical Measurement Tools